Kenneth Jordan Obituary - Mooresville, NC | Legacy Pro

 In addition to his parents, he was preceded in death by his brother, Joseph Mikel Jordan.

-He is survived by his wife of 53 years, Nora Proctor Jordan; children, Niki Deese and husband, Jerry, Kathy Sing and wife, Marsha Deloach, Tom W. Jordan, Carol McClure and husband, Marion; grandchildren, Ashley Ritchie, Cary Jackson, Travis Deese and wife, Jen, and Amee Sing; great-grandchildren, Brody Woods, Lauryn and Kaylee, Hunter and Josh McClure; brothers and sisters, Bobby and wife, Linda Jordan, Joyce and husband, Kenny Bailey, Jerry and wife, Kathy Jordan, Paul and wife, Linda Jordan, Sue and husband, Jeff Luck; honorable sister, Janice Beaver and husband, Lonnie; and numerous nieces and nephews.
+He is survived by his wife of 53 years, Nora Proctor Jordan; children, Niki Deese and husband, Jerry, Kathy Sing and wife, Marsha Deloach, Tom W. Jordan, Carol McClure and husband, Marion; grandchildren, Ashley Ritchie, Cary Jackson, Travis Deese and wife, Jen, Amee Sing, Hunter and Josh McClure; great-grandchildren, Brody Woods, Lauryn and Kaylee Deese; brothers and sisters, Bobby and wife, Linda Jordan, Joyce and husband, Kenny Bailey, Jerry and wife, Kathy Jordan, Paul and wife, Linda Jordan, Sue and husband, Jeff Luck; honorable sister, Janice Beaver and husband, Lonnie; and numerous nieces and nephews.